gusainhimanshu/SomeRandomInterestingCodes/README.md

             CCCT.)First line will contain the number of test cases followed by the test cases separated by newline.The output should contain the corresponding output separated by newline.
 In this question arrays are used, you can use pointers too.

+Program5.c: Code in C Write a program to find the position of MSB
+            For E.g position of MSB for integer 8 is 4 1000
+            similarly for 16 it is 5
+            10000